 - GASB Statement No. 68, Accounting and Financial Reporting for Pensions An Amendment of GASB Statement No. 27, provides accounting and financial reporting requirements related to pensions for governments whose employees are provided with pensions through pension plans.
 The Statement establishes standards for measuring and recognizing liabilities, deferred outflows of resources, and deferred inflows of resources, and expenses/expenditures.
 For defined benefit pensions, this Statement identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 The requirements of this statement will be effective for the CRA for the fiscal year ending September 30, 2015. - GASB Statement No. 69, Government Combinations and Disposals of Government Operations, establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
 This Statement distinguishes between a government merger and a government acquisition and also provides guidance for transfers of operations that do not constitute entire legally separate entities and in which no significant consideration is exchanged.
-The requirements of this statement will be effective for the CRA for the fiscal year ending September 30, 2015. - GASB Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, provides accounting and financial reporting standards related to nonexchange financial guarantees.
-The Statement establishes guidance on when a nonexchange financial guarantee is required to be recognized as a liability by the government.
-The requirements of this statement will be effective for the CRA for the fiscal year ending September 30, 2014. - GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, amends Statement No. 68 regarding the reporting of contributions as deferred outflows upon adoption of Statement No. 68.
+The requirements of this statement will be effective for the CRA for the fiscal year ending September 30, 2015. - GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, amends Statement No. 68 regarding the reporting of contributions as deferred outflows upon adoption of Statement No. 68.
 The requirements of this statement will be effective for the CRA upon adoption of Statement No. 68 for the fiscal year ending September 30, 2015.